Sierra Leone Food and Drink

 Krinkrinand fish balls: Traditional Krio dish usually served in the beach areas of Freetown where fish comes straight out of the ocean and into the pot.

-Yebe: Thick stew of cassava, yams, onions, chicken, stock, chilli and other spices traditional to the Mende tribe.
+Yebe: Thick stew of cassava, yams, onions, chicken, stock, chilli and other spices.

 Benny cake: Moorish sesame seed and sugar biscuit.